tc39/proposal-ses/README.md

 ## Discussion

-Because `TheFrozenRealm` is transitively immutable, we can safely share it between ECMAScript programs that are otherwise fully isolated.
+Because an immutable root realm is transitively immutable, we can safely share it between ECMAScript programs that are otherwise fully isolated.
 This sharing gives them access to shared objects and shared identities, but no ability to communicate with each other or to affect any state outside themselves.
-We can even share `TheFrozenRealm` between origins and between threads, since deep immutability at the specification level should make thread safety at the implementation level straightforward.
+We can even share immutable root realms between origins and between threads, since deep immutability at the specification level should make thread safety at the implementation level straightforward.